crypto-org-chain/cronos-docs/cronos-play/getting-started_unreal/quick-start/dynamic-contract.md

 ## Encode
 this is for wallet-connect. it generates data which can be included in the transaction. and the transaction can be signed with wallet-connect

+because it's for data generation for the transaction, you don't need wallet. function name, function args is the same with `call` and `send` functions.

+after encoding, bytes can be signed with any signer.

 {% tabs %}
 {% tab title="Blueprint" %}